Birgit Ridderstedt: Career

 Ridderstedt gave presentations on Scandinavian music and folklore on WTTW and WGN television in Chicago in the 1950s and early 1960s.
 She began by assisting her husband's business as an importer of gift items and handcrafted artwork from Sweden.
 She appeared on public service and commercial television in Chicago.
 On Polka Go-Round she featured young children singing Swedish songs and high school youths folk dancing.
 When after 12 years Ridderstedt left Illinois, a total of 45 young people had been with her on some ten TV programs about such Scandinavian celebrations as Midsummer, Lucy Day and Passion Plays; she had also performed four times with her groups in the annual Swedish Days festivities of Geneva, Illinois, and had appeared with orations and songs for various organizations.

 Ridderstedt organized entertainment for festivals and parades in the Fox Valley (Illinois), and also opened her own gift shop.
 Ridderstedt returned to Sweden in 1962 with her family, but was also active in western Florida in the 1970s with her folk song programs.

 The Ridderstedt couple lived in the Stockholm suburb of Täby after they retired; her husband died in 1982.
-They are buried in Stora Tuna Churchyard.
+Their grave is in Stora Tuna Churchyard.